Rodgers-PAC-Lab/octopilot/README.md

 * pi/configs/pis - Configuration files for each pi
 * pi/configs/tasks - Configuration files for each task
 * pi/pokes, pi/sound - TODO Sukrith what are these files? - These were old toy example scripts that I left in the wrong directory.
 I shifted them to the old directory and made a separate branch that will have them in case we need them
-* pi/*.py - Old pi.py copy that I used for doc.
-The one outside the directory is more recent.
-Merged some of the changed I did while doc
+* pi/*.py - Old pi.py copy that I used for doc before making this branch.
+The one outside the directory in main is more recent.
+Merged some of the changes I made while docing in main
 * old/ - TODO remove this (Done)
 * logs/ - Experimental logs TODO move these out of the repository
 * pi2/ - chris' version of scripts to run on pi, work in progress